matmenzl/wdi-project-3/README.md

 ###Credits

 + '7 Days of Sun' by Ryan, Alistair and Mathias
-+ '7 Days of Sun' wouldn't have been possible without the vast coding knowledge of GA Teachers Alex, Caroline and Oli
++ '7 Days of Sun' wouldn't have been possible without the vast coding knowledge of GA Teachers Alex, Caroline and Ollie.

 Feel free to comment and fork.